toonMarty/alx-backend-storage/0x00-MySQL_Advanced/README.md

 # 7. Calculating the Average Score using a stored procedure
 a SQL script that creates a stored procedure ComputeAverageScoreForUser that computes and store the average score for a student.
 *** Note: An average score can be a decimal ***

 # 8. Optimize simple searchOptimize simple search
 a SQL script that creates an index idx_name_first on the table names and the first letter of name

 # 9. Optimize search and score
 a SQL script that creates an index idx_name_first_score on the table names and the first letter of name and the score.

 # 10. Safe divide
 a SQL script that creates a function SafeDiv that divides (and returns) the first by the second number or returns 0 if the second number is equal to 0.

 # 11. No table for a meeting
 a SQL script that creates a view need_meeting that lists all students that have a score under 80 (strict) and no last_meeting or more than 1 month.

+# 12. Average weighted score
+a SQL script that creates a stored procedure ComputeAverageWeightedScoreForUser that computes and store the average weighted score for a student.
+* Procedure ComputeAverageScoreForUser is taking 1 input:
+	* user_id, a users.id value (you can assume user_id is linked to an existing users)